carlosdiaz77/Kickstarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-	-We can clearly see that the events that are launched in the months of May , Jun and Jul have a better success/fail ratio .
+	1. We can clearly see that the events that are launched in the months of May , Jun and Jul have a better success/fail ratio .
 The weather could be a factor here.
-	-We can also see there are fewer events launched in the months of Nov, Dec and Jan and that the success/fail ratio drops drastically in December
+	2. We can also see there are fewer events launched in the months of Nov, Dec and Jan and that the success/fail ratio drops drastically in December

 - What can you conclude about the Outcomes based on Goals?
 	-We can clearly see the higher the goal the higher the probability of failure.